That Massive Investigation Into Soccer Corruption Is Still Alive And, Well, Kicking

 Lai's guilty plea takes the case to another region of the world, Asia, which has not been scrutinized until now.

-Lai also said he also received bribes from a member of Kuwait Football Association to reduce the influence and authority of another member of the Asian Football Confederation.
+Lai also said he also received more than $850,000 in bribes between 2009 and 2014 from a member of Kuwait Football Association to use his influence to advance the interests of the Kuwaiti official, including helping the Kuwaiti official identify other members of the Asian Football Confederation to whom they could offer bribes.
 The bribes were masked as payments to hire a coach for Guam — but Lai said the money was ultimately deposited in his personal account.

+Periodically Lai said he would ask for more money "for coaches," and he would receive wire transfers.

+"'Coach' was code for payment, for me personally," Lai said in court.
 "I never used those funds to pay for a coach for Guam ...
-I kept it for myself and never told anyone," Lai said in court.
+I kept it for myself and never told anyone."

 The wider investigation into FIFA, which took years to develop, had not touched those issues before.